 Dr. Wendy Womack

-Dr. Wendy Womack, DVM, has helped make Lake Country Veterinary Services the practice you know and love.
-She’s been helping pets from all around Albany since 2004 after renovations which included adding small animal services.
-Dr. Womack cares for a wide range of animals and founded the small animal side of our practice, and enjoys making a positive difference in the lives of pets and their owners.
-Dr. Wendy Womack earned her undergraduate degree in chemistry at the University of North Carolina, Chapel Hill in 1986.
-She then went on to study veterinary medicine at North Carolina State College, graduating with her doctorate in Veterinary Medicine in 1992.
+Dr. Wendy Womack has helped make Lake Country Veterinary Services the practice you know and love.
+She’s been helping pets from all around Albany since 2004 after renovations that included adding small animal services.
+Dr. Womack cares for a wide range of animals and founded the small animal side of our practice, enjoying making a positive difference in the lives of pets and their owners.
+Dr. Womack earned her undergraduate degree in chemistry at the University of North Carolina, Chapel Hill, in 1986.
+She then went on to study veterinary medicine at North Carolina State College, graduating with her Doctorate in Veterinary Medicine in 1992.
 When Dr. Womack isn’t providing pet parents with advice or caring for their beloved pets, you can find her practicing yoga, gardening, or enjoying a great book.
 She knits like a pro, spends time with her friends, and goes on walks.
-Her pet family includes both cats and dogs.
-She loves her two Britannies, Rowdy and Sammie, who may seem like typical hunting dogs but are really beloved family members.
-As for her feline friends, Dr. Womack opened her home and heart and embraced her lovely cats.
-Julius has hyperthyroidism and is a bit elderly, but found his place in Dr. Womack’s home after he was orphaned and abandoned on a client’s doorstep.
-Gloria, our retired clinic cat also enjoys living with Dr. Womack and her crew.
+Her pet family includes a Brittany named Rowdy and a 2.5-year-old yellow Lab named Tess.
+Dr. Womack also shares her home with two 2.5-year-old cats named Fred and Ginger (for Fred Astaire and Ginger Rogers), with Ginger being a charming orange tabby.

 +49 856 9568 95